AgenciaLava/ajude-quem-fica/README.md

 Brazil is currently going through the greatest economic crisis of the last decades.
 And 2018 elections brought even more imbalance to an unstable nation.

-With the results of 2018 elections, many Brazilians believe that the only opportunity for a better life is to move to another country.
-However, most Brazilians do not have resources to do that.
+With the result of the elections, many Brazilians bet that the future president will solve the economic problem (among others).
+Others believe that the only opportunity for a better life is to move to another country.

 The truth is that those who’ll stay in the country – whether by choice or not – will be responsible for rebuilding a nation divided by ideologies, prejudices, extremism and, often, hatred.
 These citizens will have a great task ahead, no matter who will be leading the county in 2019.

 We – the contributors of Ajude Quem Fica – believe in a country full of opportunities, in which empathy, compassion, charity and respect will be essential to heal the nation.
 With no associations with religious entities, political parties or movements, we seek to help others with no prejudice and no restrictions.
 We firmly believe it is worth fighting for the Brazilian people.
 We have hope in a better country with all citizens united.

 Join us on this campaign to help those who suffer daily from prejudice, injustice and inequality.
 Let’s leave politics aside for a minute and help another human being.
-We have much more power to change the country (and the world!) if we work together!
+We have much more power to change the country (and the world!) if we work together! **Your power as a citizen goes far beyond a vote!**

 Help us shape the future of Brazil, no matter who holds the presidency!
 Brazil is a rich country which still suffers from a huge social inequality and we can’t just count on a government to fix all the issues.